assemblee-virtuelle/semapps/website/docs/packages/activitypub.md

 ## Features

-- CRUD operations in WebID
-- Storage in triple store
+- Store activities, actors and objects in the triple store
+- Handle all kind of ontologies (see `additionalContext` setting)
+- Allow to create actors when new WebID are created
+- Currently supported activities:
+  - `Create`
+  - `Update`
+  - `Delete`
+  - `Follow`

 ## Dependencies